FUEL OUR WORK TO WIN CRITICAL STATE RACES x

 2020

-In our first year working electorally in Texas, TSP helped defend the ground gained in 2016; +12 in the State House and came within one percent of the vote needed to flip the chamber.
+In our first year working electorally in Texas, TSP helped defend the ground gained in 2016; +12 in the State House and came within one percent of the votes needed to flip the chamber.
+In 2020, a net gain of nine seats was needed to flip the State House and build the governing power needed for lasting change in Texas.
+We came close.

 • There were several close races, but Representative Ann Johnson was the candidate we supported to win her seat; becoming the first openly LGBTQ+ State Representative to serve her district.
 She did 11 percent better than the previous candidate in her Houston-based district, flipping it from one of the best-funded opponents in the state.